TyOverby/composition-comparison/readme.md

 </tr>
 <tr><td valign="top">

-This Bonsai component is exposed to users through the `Counter.component` and `Counter.component'` functions.
+This Bonsai component is exposed to users through the `component` and `component'` functions.
 You'll notice that we use regular OCaml functions to pass properites to the component, like `~label` and the optional `?by` parameters.

 While the `component'` function produces a component that yields both the view _and_ the counter value, we also derive a `component` function that drops the current value